Rugby Lions

-The Rugby Lions, nicknamed The Lions, is an English rugby union club based in Rugby, Warwickshire.
+The Rugby Football Club, playing as Rugby Lions RFC and nicknamed The Lions, is an English rugby union club based in Rugby, Warwickshire.
 The club plays its home matches at Webb Ellis Road.
 Its developmental squad is known as the Crusaders.
 The club also has a ladies team known as the Lionesses.
-It currently competes in Counties 3 Midlands East (South) at the ninth tier of the English rugby union system, having been readmitted to the league pyramid from at the start of the 2022-23 season.
+It currently competes in Counties 3 Midlands East (South) at the ninth tier of the English rugby union system, having been readmitted to the league pyramid from at the start of the 2022–23 season.

-History

-The Rugby Lions is one of only three rugby union teams in England permitted to wear an all-white strip, with England National Rugby Union Team, and Rugby School, being the others.
-In recent times, the Lions have not exercised this right, with the home kit normally using black shorts.
-For the final game of the 2011–12 season against Hinckley however, the Lions appeared in white shorts as well.
-In a four-year span from April 2011 to September 2015, the Lions did not lose a single league fixture, winning all 60 matches in that period before their run was ended by a 31-35 defeat at Ledbury RFC in the 2015-16 season opener.
+Recent history

 On 17 August 2012, the Rugby Advertiser released an announcement, within which was an RFU statement, which confirmed that the Lions had failed to pay off their debts in time, and had been removed from National League 2 South.
 It did not however say anything concerning whether or not the Lions would still compete in any division in 2012–13.
 At a public meeting held on 30 August, attended by over 200 people, club owner David Owen revealed that the Lions would indeed not be competing in any league for the 2012–13 season, but would instead be organising a series of friendlies.
 The club used the help of many supporters and local clubs to help out.
 With many of those present at the meeting putting their names down to volunteer.
 Twenty fixtures had to be fulfilled to demonstrate that the club was able to put out a side and run successfully as a club.
 Many former players including the clubs 'tailenders' team came together to enable the Lions to fulfill those matches.

 In May 2013, it was announced that the Lions' bid to be accepted back into the RFU league system had been successful, although they were forced to rejoin at the lowest possible level, Midlands 5 West (South).
 On 9 August 2013, it was announced that the Lions would be featured on BT Sport's rugby programming into the new season; with the Lions' First XV travelling to the studio to participate in filming on the indoor pitch.

+In a four-year span from April 2011 to September 2015, the Lions did not lose a single league fixture, winning all 60 matches in that period before their run was ended by a 31–35 defeat at Ledbury RFC in the 2015–16 season opener.